josemacenteno/CarND-Behavioral-Cloning-P3/README.md

 My model consists of a neural network, where the architecture has been copied from a paper published by [NVIDIA](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and showcased in a video lecture from Udacity.
 In short it is a series of 5 Convolutional Neural Network layers followed by 4 fully connected layers and final neuron to produce the angle.

-I selected RELU activation functions on each Convolution@D or Dense layers to introduce nonlinearity (code lines 163-185),  the data is normalized in the model using a Keras lambda layer (code line 160) and cropped with another kearas fucntion Cropping2D (code line 157).
+I selected RELU activation functions on each Convolution2D or Dense layers to introduce nonlinearity (code lines 163-185),  the data is normalized in the model using a Keras lambda layer (code line 160) and cropped with another kearas fucntion Cropping2D (code line 157).

 #### 2. Attempts to reduce overfitting in the model